 "Mom will you sing 'Morningtown Train' tonight?" she asks as we eat dinner.

 "Oh, Boo, you know I can't.
-That song is too long and David climbs all over me and makes it very hard to finish," I say.
+That song is too long and David climbs all over me and ruins it for us," I say.

 Anna nods, dejectedly.